American Credo Series

 “And this be our Motto, in GOD is our TRUST.”

 US #1142 was issued in Baltimore, Maryland, on the anniversary and at the location where Francis Scott Key wrote the “Defense of Fort McHenry.”
 The poem, once set to a tune popular at the time called “To Anacreon in Heaven,” became the “Star-Spangled Banner,” and our nation’s national anthem.
 The popular form of the anthem only features the first stanza.
-Key’s lyrics included four stanzas, with the highlighted quotation appearing at the end of the song: “And this be our motto: ‘In God we trust’ / And the star-spangled banner in triumph shall wave / O’er the land of the free and the home of the brave!”
+Key’s lyrics included four stanzas, with the highlighted quotation appearing at the end of the song: “And this be our motto: ‘In God is our trust’ / And the star-spangled banner in triumph shall wave / O’er the land of the free and the home of the brave!”

 “Those who deny freedom to others deserve it not for themselves.”